treefrogframework/treefrog-framework/docs/en/index.md

 ### TreeFrog Framework version 2.6.1 (stable) release <span style="color: red;">New!</span>

  - Fix a bug of outputting access log.
- - Added a link option for LZ4 shared library on Linux of macOS.
+ - Added a link option for LZ4 shared library on Linux or macOS.

   [<i class="fas fa-download"></i> Download this version](/en/download/)